frankaemika/docs/source/franka_ros.rst

     changed at run time*.
     By default, <arm_id> is set to "panda".

-To recover from errors and reflexes the ``franka_control::ErrorRecoveryAction`` can be called.
+To recover from errors and reflexes the ``franka_msgs::ErrorRecoveryAction`` can be called.
 That can be done from an action client or by simply publishing on the action goal topic:

 .. code-block:: shell